CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 ## Using Google Cloud Memory Store for Redis

-Now, instead of managing Redis on my own, I opted to use **Google Cloud Memory Store**.
-It’s a managed service that lets you use Redis without worrying about the nitty-gritty details of setup and maintenance.
+Instead of managing Redis on my own in the cloud, I opted to use **Google Cloud Memory Store**.
+It’s a managed service that lets you use Redis without worrying about the details of setup and maintenance.
 Here’s why I went this route:

 - **No Infrastructure Hassle**: Google handles all the backend management, so I didn’t have to worry about setting up, patching, or maintaining Redis.
 - **Scalability**: As my app grows, Memory Store can easily scale to handle more tasks by adjusting the configuration.